monoquant/docs/docs/data_nodes/AI_Models.md

 ---

 ## 🔄 Workflow Overview
 After training a model, it's essential to test it on unseen data.
-This helps determine how well it generalizes and when to retrain.
+This helps determine how well it generalizes and give indication on intervals of when to retrain it.

 ![Workflow]( /data_nodes/images/workflow%20example.png )